Airtel India: Xstream Fiber

 Airtel launched its Xstream Fiber service in October 2016.
 Airtel Xstream Fiber is available in 1,140 cities in India with speeds up to 1 Gbit/s.
 It offers other services like VoIP, OTT apps and TV channels.

 IPTV

 Airtel Broadband launched its IPTV service in 2009.
 On 31 August 2016, the company shut down the service, and offered its 50,000 subscribers a free upgrade to Airtel Digital TV.
 The company stated that the move was part of its strategy to focus on a single television service.

-Net Neutrality Debate
+Net neutrality debate

 In April 2015, Airtel launched a marketing platform called Airtel Zero, which allows application providers to pay for the data used by the consumers, enabling consumers to access specific mobile apps at zero data cost.
 Flipkart, a leading Indian e-commerce firm reportedly was to become the launch partner of "Airtel Zero".
 The issue triggered debate on net neutrality in India and following protests Flipkart pulled out of Airtel Zero.